codingthings-com/sfeedo/README.md

 # Sfeedo - Desktop Feed Reader

-A modern RSS/Atom feed aggregator built with Tauri, Rust, and JavaScript.
+An RSS/Atom feed reader built with Tauri, Rust, and JavaScript.
 Fast, lightweight, and native desktop experience for managing your feeds.

 ## Features